 - Estimated annual premium: $2,190.00

 Most employers will have employees in more than one class code.
 An auto shop owner might employ mechanics, cashiers and other types of workers.
-All of its applicable classifications and related premiums are combined to determine its annual New Mexico workers’ compensation insurance premium.
-The New Mexico workers’ compensation market is competitive.
-Insurance companies can charge different premiums and compete with each other for business.
+All of its applicable classifications and related premiums are combined to determine its annual New Mexico workers’ comp premium.

 New Mexico Workers’ Compensation Recent Base Rate Examples